sergiocollado/potpourri/Notes_on_linux.md

  - ionice - get/set program io scheduling class and priority https://linux.die.net/man/1/ionice
  - heartbeat - Heartbeat subsystem for High-Availability Linux https://linux.die.net/man/8/heartbeat
  - uptime - Tell how long the system has been running.
+ - gcov -  is a test coverage program.
+Use it in concert with GCC to analyze your programs to help create more efficient, faster running code and to discover untested parts of your program. https://linux.die.net/man/1/gcov
+ - gprof - display call graph profile data.
+"Gprof" calculates the amount of time spent in each routine. https://linux.die.net/man/1/gprof

  http://www.admin-magazine.com/Articles/Law-of-Averages-Load-Averaging <br>
  https://people.seas.harvard.edu/~apw/stress/   <br>